thealing/DTC/README.md

 #pragma DTC pop <base name>
 ```

-A macro can be used by prepending `$` to its name; this works within other symbols as well.
+A macro can be used by prepending `$` to its name (this works within other symbols as well).
 Some examples:
 ```c
 #pragma DTC push Concat$X$Y $X$Y
 #pragma DTC push Swap$X$Y $$Y$$X